ethereum/nxbn-website/public/content/fellowship/Abhishek/index.md

 ## Abhishek Bhattacharya

-**Abhishek Bhattacharya** is a co-founder at [Brú Finance](https://bru.finance/) .
-Brú Finance is a new platform that aims to provide harvest-time loans for farmers in India.
-For his Fellowship project, Abhishek learned from the launch of Brú's platform to a public chain that utilizes decentralized liquidity for the farmers, and exploring what this system could look like at a global scale.
+Abhishek Bhattacharya is a co-founder at [Brú Finance](https://bru.finance/) .
+Brú Finance is a platform that aims to provide harvest-time loans for farmers in India.
+For his Fellowship project, Abhishek learned from the launch of Brú's platform to a public chain that utilizes decentralized liquidity for the farmers and explored what this system could look like on a global scale.